How to sell a car with a lien

 Selling to a private buyer

 If you intend to sell your car to a private party and not a dealer, you are required to pay off the remainder of your loan before doing so.
 Once paid off, the lienholder will release the lien with your state’s transportation agency.
-This can make the sales process much easier as there are no other legal claims to your vehicle.
+This can make the sales process simpler as there are no other legal claims to your vehicle.

 What to read next